 The enable caching for logged in WordPress users is only in case your users have to log in to read the content of your blog.

 Remember that I talked to you about expired headers?

-Well, let me tell you that WP Rocket put the expired headers code in the header section of your blog automatically, so you don’t have to worry about that.
+Well, let me tell you, in this WP Rocket Review, that this WordPress pluging put the expired headers code in the header section of your blog automatically, so you don’t have to worry about that.